 - 13.2.1 Scraptoft North is located immediately to the north of Scraptoft and on the eastern edge of the Leicester urban area.
-Part of the site is currently occupied by the Scraptoft Golf Course, which would be relocated to a replacement site at Houghton on the Hill in accordance with the criteria in part 4 of the policy. - 13.2.2 The site provides good access to a range of employment, retail and community facilities within Scraptoft itself, Hamilton and the wider Leicester urban area and is well placed to help to meet both housing needs arising from Harborough District and to help meet potential unmet housing needs from elsewhere within the Leicester and Leicestershire HMA.

-13.2.3 The site provides the opportunity to create a sustainable extension to Scraptoft, providing approximately 1,200 homes and associated community infrastructure and green infrastructure.

-13.2.4 The development will be guided by the preparation of a comprehensive masterplan prepared by the promoter in advance of and supporting an application, the preparation of such will include a period of public consultation.
+Part of the site is currently occupied by the Scraptoft Golf Course, which would be relocated to a replacement site at Houghton on the Hill in accordance with the criteria in part 4 of the policy. - 13.2.2 The site provides good access to a range of employment, retail and community facilities within Scraptoft itself, Hamilton and the wider Leicester urban area and is well placed to help to meet both housing needs arising from Harborough District and to help meet potential unmet housing needs from elsewhere within the Leicester and Leicestershire HMA. - 13.2.3 The site provides the opportunity to create a sustainable extension to Scraptoft, providing approximately 1,200 homes and associated community infrastructure and green infrastructure. - 13.2.4 The development will be guided through the preparation of a comprehensive masterplan prepared by the promoter in advance of and supporting an application.
 The masterplan should be prepared in such a way to enable it to be easily adopted as a Supplementary Planning Document.
 Further guidance on masterplan requirements is set out in Appendix L Masterplanning requirements.
-These include phasing which should take account of the 'trigger points' in Policy SC1 identifying when elements of infrastructure are required.
+These include phasing which should take account of the 'trigger points' in Policy SC1 identifing when elements of infrastructure are required.
 If a different phasing is sought, then this will need to be justified with reference to viability or other relevant considerations.